 There are many factors impacting a stamp's value.
 One of those that the catalogs can't gauge until the market sets the tone, is sentiment.
 The values based on sentiment can be a mercurial thing.
 Think of the Princess Diana stamps and how they reacted to the attention cast on them by the tragedy of Lady Di's death.
 Prices of the Charles and Diana wedding stamps took a jump and then settled back into a more reasonable price range.

 As regards the Glenn stamp, there is an aspect that catalogs do not record -- the impact of first day covers on a stamp's valuation.
-In a strict sense, considering the small number of first day covers in relation to the entire stamp issue there shouldn't be a correlation.
-But maybe there should be.
+In a strict sense, considering the small number of first-day covers in relation to the entire stamp issue there shouldn't be a correlation.

 Value of Stamps on Cover